-Between 1990 and 2016 consumption of gaseous fuels decreased by 4% including a sharp decrease of 48% in 2009.
+Between 1990 and 2017 consumption of gaseous fuels increased by 3% including a sharp decrease in 2009.
 This significant decrease in the natural gas consumption can be explained by the installation of the new district heating pipeline.
 This new district heating facility, installed in 2009, delivers heat from the onsite waste incineration plant in Buchs (Switzerland).
 Related emissions are occurring in Switzerland and therefore reported in the inventory of Switzerland.
 Fluctuations in the natural gas consumption are a result of the changing heating needs in cold or warm winters.
 For example, the increase in natural gas consumption in 2010, 2012 and 2013 is illustrated by the increased heating needs as these were relatively cold winters.

-This shift in fuel mix is the reason for CO2 emissions from gaseous and liquid fuels in category 1A2 being key categories with regards to the trend 1990-2016.
+This shift in fuel mix is the reason for $CO_2$ emissions from gaseous and liquid fuels in category 1A2 being key categories with regards to the trend 1990-2017.
 Between 2013 and 2014 there is a strong increase in biomass consumption, since sewage gas is processed to biogas since November 2013.
-The biogas produced is fed to the general gas network thus leading to an increase in biomass consumption in source category 1A2e.In addition, the biodiesel, which is blended with regular diesel contributes to an increase in biomass consumption in source category 1A2e.In addition, the biodiesel, which is blended with regular diesel contributes to an increase in biomass consumption in source category 1A2g.
+The biogas produced is fed to the general gas network thus leading to an increase in biomass consumption in source category 1A2e.In

+Diesel Biodiesel addition, the biodiesel, which is blended with regular diesel contributes to an increase in biomass consumption in source category 1A2g.